decision-making-mike/sql-postgresql-learning/README.md

 [completed-reads.txt](completed-reads.txt)

+## Update 48.
+Documentation reading

+I have read up to point "9.7.2. `SIMILAR TO` Regular Expressions" in the PostgreSQL's documentation.

 ## Update 47.
 Documentation reading

 I have read up to point "9.4.
 String Functions and Operators" in the PostgreSQL's documentation.